acoustic-content-samples/wchtools-cli/README.md

     wchtools compare -A --source <working_directory_1> --target <working_directory_2>

-To compare two Watson Content Hub tenants:
+To compare two Acoustic Content tenants:

     wchtools compare -A --source <url_1> --target <url_2>

-Or to compare a local working directory with Watson Content Hub:
+Or to compare a local working directory with Acoustic Content:

     wchtools compare -A --source <working_directory> --target <url>